 Why doesn’t my general liability insurance cover cyber liability?

-GLI covers bodily injuries and damage to property which is a result of your products, services or operations.
-Be sure to check your policy because cyyber insurance is usually not included in your general liability policy.
+General Liability covers bodily injuries and damage to property which is a result of your products, services or operations.
+Be sure to check your policy because cyber insurance is usually not included in your general liability policy

 - Legal fees and expenses as well as: